Elaine Nicholson, founder of Action for Asperger’s, is a speaker member of Autistic Intelligence.

 Adam Feinstein is author of A History of Autism: Conversations with the Pioneers, published in 2010.
 This ground-breaking book which took him on a two-year tour of the world to interview many of the earliest researchers on autism, is essential reading for those who study autism or have a family member on the spectrum.
 To acknowledge the importance of this book, the forthcoming NAS Professional Conference in March 2011 has made him joint keynote speaker with Lorna Wing, herself one of the original pioneers.He’s the editor of two autism websites Awares andAutismConnect, both run by Autism Cymru, Wales’s national charity for autism.

-Dr Wendy Lawson MAPS, an adult with high functioning autism, presents internationally and is the author of Life behind glass; Understanding & working with the spectrum of autism; Build your own life; Concepts of normality and The passionate mind: How people with autism learn, London: Wendy explores the influence of individual neurological development with reference to the impact upon learning styles.
+Dr Wenn Lawson MAPS, an adult with high functioning autism, presents internationally and is the author of Life behind glass; Understanding & working with the spectrum of autism; Build your own life; Concepts of normality and The passionate mind: How people with autism learn, London: Wenn explores the influence of individual neurological development with reference to the impact upon learning styles.

 Sara Lyons is a qualified teacher with over 10 years of teaching experience in mainstream primary schools and further education.
 She has also worked as a specialist teacher; supporting children with autism spectrum disorders in mainstream secondary schools.
 She has a Masters degree in Enabling Learning, specialising in inclusive education and autism spectrum disorders, and is currently applying to begin PhD studies.
 In 2003, Sara was diagnosed, as an adult, with Asperger Syndrome.